gasolin/saihubot/packages/cli/README.md

 # Customize

-You can download the project source from https://github.com/gasolin/saihubot/tree/gh-pages/src/packages/cli and modify to customize your cli bot.
+You can build your own bot by clone the project from https://github.com/gasolin/saihubot/tree/gh-pages/src/packages/cli and modify to customize your command line bot.

-More skills can be found in https://github.com/gasolin/saihubot/tree/gh-pages/src/skills
+More skills and packages can be found in https://github.com/gasolin/saihubot/tree/gh-pages/src/packages

 ## Install